MikeiLL/obliteration.com/_posts/2024-08-03-paul-bryant.md

 Sly Stone puts pop, rock, blues, gospel, cartoon, do-wop, military march all in the pot together and performs it with a tripping vaudeville troup.
 Reminds you to go all the way.
 This could be the last minute of the fourth quater.

+Loudness unit full scale.
+Car motors that hurt suck by the way.
+What are people thinking?

 Miss you Paul.